 # 1: Build a PT Billing Dashboard

 If you want better billing results in your PT Clinic, you need data, data, and more data.
+For example, this Physical Therapy Billing Dashboard provides a billing pro. or clinic owner everything they might need to track and act on claims details.
 You want to be able to manage your clinic by exception with key data points that you need to take action on.
 But you don’t need just any data.
 You need the right data that directly relates to revenue production; the following list of data points transcend just the billing process as they tie your whole clinic together, but it’s safe to say they’re absolutely critical data points for you to track in your PT Clinic.
 As the old saying goes “You can’t improve what you don’t track”.
 So, what should you be tracking on your PT Billing dashboard?
 Here’s a short list of the top _______ things we suggest you track on your PT Dashboard

 - Location Specific Reporting.
 The ideal dashboard will allow you to track success across locations.
 If you don’t have multiple locations, ignore this and read on :).
 If you do have multiple locations, you want to be reviewing your profitability by location and analyzing performance of the staff in both locations which all starts with the top down, aggregate numbers at each location.
 So, whatever your numbers are, make sure you track them by PT Clinic location

 - Number of Visits.
 It’s critical track the number of patient visits in your PT Clinic.
 The best dashboards will give you a snapshot of how many patients you saw last week, this week, and next week.
 If you can break it down by total visits and evaluations, that will give you great insight into your PT Clinic’s performance.
 Note- it’s a bonus if your dashboard lets you click into your numbers so that you can track performance at the granular level of whatever metric or Key Performance Indicator (KPI) you’re tracking